milanaryal/milanaryal.github.io/src/_posts/2021-03-24-20-golden-rules-for-traders.md

 ---
 title: "20 golden rules for traders"
-date: 2021-03-24T10:00:00+05:45
+description: "A list of the best 20 forex and stock trading rules for successful traders out there."
-excerpt: "A list of the best 20 forex and stock trading rules for successful traders out there."
+date: 2021-03-24 10:00:00 +0545
 ---

 **Want to trade successfully?** Just choose the good positions and avoid the bad ones.
 Poor trade selection takes a heavy toll as it bleeds your confidence and wallet.
 You face many crossroads during each market day.
 Without a system of discipline for your decision-making, impulse and emotion will undermine skills as you chase the wrong stocks at the worst times.